Pueblos Blancos - Self Guided

-which is about 90 minutes by road from Malaga and Seville airports.
-Cordoba and Granada are also accesible making it an ideal location for guests wishing to start or extend their holiday with a visit to one of the grand cities of Andalucia.
-We stay in Ronda for one night in a pleasant hotel in the centre of this historic, evocative and much visited town.
-In the evening, there is time to explore the old town followed by ‘welcome drinks’ and dinner at one of our favourite local restaurants.
+The holiday starts in Ronda which is about 2 hours by road from Malaga and Seville airports.
+Cordoba and Granada are also accesible by public transport making it an ideal location for guests wishing to start or extend their holiday with a visit to one of the grand cities of Andalucia.
+You will stay for the first night in Ronda in the historic centre of this evocative and much visited town.
+Depending on arrival time, explore the old town followed by a welcome meal in one of our favourite restaurants.

 Day 4 – Montejaque to Grazalema